 Several faculty members involve students and partner with governmental agencies to actively conduct research in the fields of conservation biology and restoration ecology.
-The areas of focus include stream habitat restoration, post-fire ecology restoration and conservation, as well as coastal habitat monitoring and restoration.
-These sustainability research opportunities have been available to students for over fifteen years.
+The areas of focus include stream habitat restoration and post-fire ecology restoration and conservation, as well as coastal habitat monitoring and restoration.
+These sustainability research opportunities have been available to students for more than fifteen years.

-For more information on undergraduate research opportunities, visit the Community Involvement page.
+For more information on undergraduate research opportunities, contact your dean's office.

 A group of chemistry majors conduct research with Pepperdine professor Joe Fritsch to develop biodegradable, environmentally-friendly plastics.
 The research group received a $70,000 Waves of Innovation grant in 2014.
 Read the research highlights in the Pepperdine Magazine.

 Summer Undergraduate Research in Biology

 The Pepperdine Biology Department hosts a research program every summer for undergraduates interested in pursuing a career in biological research, science education, environmental science, or biotechnology.
 Over the course of the summer, students pursue individual research projects under the direction of faculty, and visiting scientists hold special research seminars in each research area, ranging from genetics to ecology to plant biology.

 The Certificate in Socially, Environmentally and Ethically Responsible (SEER) Business Practice Program allows full-time MBA students at Graziadio School who are interested in eco-entrepreneurship to enhance their graduate business school experience and career opportunities.
 An emphasis on responsible business practice and doing what is right for both business and society has always been core to the Graziadio School’s mission.